 Why Mad King Ludwig built Linderhof Palace

-Linderhof Palace is the only one of King Ludwig II’s Bavarian castles/palaces which he lived to see completed.
+Linderhof Palace is the only one of King Ludwig II’s castles/palaces in Southern Germany which he lived to see completed.

 The “mad” king set out to recreate the palace and gardens of Versailles at Linderhof but later moved this ambitious project to the island of Herrenwörth in the Chiemsee.